 Ensure that you have everything required to give you comfortable sleep.
 Use a comfortable sleep bra to ensure that your breast tenderness doesn’t cause discomfort.
 Keep your room dark, with minimal lighting if required, to ensure that the ambience is perfect for sleeping well.
 Use a night light in the bathroom, because bright lights can hinder you from getting back to sleep.

 Stay active during the day to ensure that you sleep well at night.
 Also, practice relaxation techniques and meditation to help you get a good night’s sleep.

 Ensure that your sleep posture doesn’t affect your sleep.
 The best way to sleep during pregnancy is on your side, preferably on the left side.
 This posture helps in circulation and is safest for the baby.

 7. Check on Supplements and Medication

 One of the reasons for leg cramps can be low calcium or magnesium levels.
-Also, check on iron and vitamin deficiencies in your body as they are vital minerals to sustain a strong body for delivery and growth of the baby.
-Ensure that you consult your doctor and get advice on increasing the dosage of these supplements, if required.
-Use saline nasal sprays and nose strips as they give quick relief from nasal congestion.
+Check on iron and vitamin deficiencies in your body, as they are vital nutrients to sustain a strong body for delivery and growth of the baby.
+Ensure that you consult your doctor and get advice on increasing the dosage of these supplements if required.
+Use saline nasal sprays and nose strips, as they give quick relief from nasal congestion.

-Avoid anxiety and stress because it kills sleep and you end up being tired.
+Avoid anxiety and stress, because they can severely affect sleep, and make you end up being tired.

 Sleeping to your heart’s content throughout pregnancy is challenging.
 However, planning and prioritising sleep can help you go miles in catching up.
 Research reveals that women with less sleep during pregnancy are more likely to have C-section deliveries and long hours of labour.

-It is advisable for women to get extra rest and sleep early because you must remember that with your baby in you, you are sleeping for two and not one.
-While you wait anxiously to hold your little one, ensure that you sleep like a baby to make your journey a memorable one.
+It is advisable for women to get extra rest and sleep, because you must remember that with your baby in you, you are sleeping for two.
+While you wait anxiously to hold your little one, ensure that you sleep like a baby to make your pregnancy journey a memorable one.